Amazing caves near Sydney you need to Explore

 It is nearly 2.5 drive towards the west of Sydney via M4 and A32 to Jenolan caves.
-If you are planning a tour to Jenolan caves, you should be aware that access road closes from 11.45 am to 1.15 pm for departing vehicles from the caves.
-Secondly, the road is slippery and during winter months you will find frosty conditions.
+If you are planning a tour to the Jenolan caves, you should be aware that the access road closes from 11.45 am to 1.15 pm for departing vehicles from the caves.
+Secondly, the road is slippery and during the winter months, you will find frosty conditions.
 For GPS, use this address – 4655 Jenolan Caves Rd, Jenolan NSW 2790.

 Which is the best cave to see at Jenolan Caves?

-Jenolan caves offer a number of guided cave tours that suit your physical fitness, time, and interested.
-The cave complex consists of Mammoth cave, Temple of Baal, Chifley, Diamond, Ribbon, Imperial, Orient, Lucas, River cave and Plughole caves.
+Jenolan caves offer a number of guided cave tours that suit your physical fitness, time, and interest.
+The cave complex consists of Mammoth cave, Temple of Baal, Chifley, Diamond, Ribbon, Imperial, Orient, Lucas, River cave, and Plughole caves.
 However, our favorites are the River cave and Lucas caves that add adventure.
 If you happen to visit Jenolan caves, not to forget to stop by the site of the cottage to spot Eastern Gray kangaroos.

 Guide cave tours, times and prices

 The duration of guided cave tours changes based on the length and the difficulty of the track.
 Some guided tours such as Lucas take up to 1.5 hours.
 And River cave can take up to over 2 hours to complete.
 Usually, an adult ticket ranges from 40 to 55 Australian dollars.